MicrosoftDocs/power-platform/power-virtual-agents/getting-started-create-bot.md

 Your environment might not show up in the drop-down menu due to one of the following:
  - The environment doesn't have a database created.
 To resolve this, go to [admin.powerapps.com](https://admin.powerapps.com) to create a database in your environment.
- - The environment's region is set to something other than United States.
+ - The environment's region is set to something other than a region in the [supported data locations](data-location.md).
 To resolve this, follow the steps in [To create a new PowerApps environment](getting-started-new-environment.md).
  - The environment didn't finish setting up.
 To resolve this, retry in a few minutes.